Recent LLVM hash table improvements

 StringMap

-Prototyped, measured, rejected — first on SmallPtrSet, then again on DenseMap.
+Prototyped, measured, rejected on SmallPtrSet and DenseMap.

 • Robin Hood.
 The find-miss early-out depends on knowing each resident's displacement; without stored metadata it requires re-hashing every resident on the probe walk, which costs more than the saved probes.
-Storing the displacement recovers the early-out but adds a metadata cache line, and the swap-carry on insert is intrinsic — +10–20% insert vs Alg R regardless of layout.
+Storing the displacement recovers the early-out but adds a metadata cache line, and the swap-carry on insert is intrinsic — +10–20% insert vs Algorithm R regardless of layout.

 DenseMap variant optimized for pointer key?